Medically reviewed by Drugs.com. Last updated on Aug 20, 2022.

 - Ultraviolet (UV) light testing.
-Also called phototesting, this exam is used to see how your skin reacts to different wavelengths of ultraviolet light from a special type of lamp.
-Determining which particular kind of UV light causes a reaction can help pinpoint which sun allergy you have.
+Also called phototesting, this exam is used to see how your skin reacts to light from a special lamp.
+This can help pinpoint which type of sun allergy you have.

 - Photopatch testing.
 This test shows whether your sun allergy is caused by a sensitizing substance applied to your skin before you go into the sun.
-In the test, identical patches of common sun allergy triggers are applied directly to your skin, typically on your back.
-A day later, one of the areas receives a measured dose of ultraviolet rays from a sun lamp.
+In the test, identical patches of common sun allergy triggers are applied to your skin, typically on the back.
+A day later, one of the areas receives a measured dose of UV rays from a sun lamp.
 If a reaction occurs only on the light-exposed area, it likely is linked to the substance being tested.

 - Blood tests and skin samples.
-These tests usually aren't needed.
-However, your doctor may order one of these tests if he or she suspects your symptoms might be caused by an underlying condition, such as lupus, instead of a sun allergy.
-With these tests, a blood sample or a skin sample (biopsy) is taken for further examination in a laboratory.
+Your health care provider may have you undergo these tests if your symptoms might be caused by an underlying condition, such as lupus.
+With these tests, a blood sample or a skin sample (biopsy) is taken for examination in a laboratory.

 Creams containing corticosteroids are available in both nonprescription and prescription strengths.
 For a severe reaction, your health care provider may have you take prescription corticosteroid pills, such as prednisone, for a short time.

 The malaria medication hydroxychloroquine (Plaquenil) may ease the symptoms of some types of sun allergies.

 If you have a severe sun allergy, your health care provider may suggest gradually getting your skin used to sunlight each year as the daylight hours get longer.
 In phototherapy, a special lamp is used to shine ultraviolet light on areas of the body that are often exposed to the sun.
 It's generally done a few times a week over several weeks.